Senior & Adult Services Programs

 Senior Adult Independent Living (SAIL) Case Management Program

-SAIL Case Management services help individuals live independently in their own homes by coordinating needed services and assistance with daily living activities.
-The program provides case management services to individuals age 60 and older and individuals aged 18-59 with a diagnosed disability.
-Priority is given to persons with the greatest economic and social need.
+SAIL case management services help individuals live independently in their own homes by coordinating needed services and assistance with daily living activities.
+The program provides case management services to individuals aged 60 and older and individuals aged 18-59 with a diagnosed disability.
+Priority is given to persons with the greatest economic and social needs.

-SAIL Case managers conduct in-home evaluations to determine an individual's area of need and make referrals to an agency or program that may provide additional support and assistance to the individuals.
+SAIL case managers conduct in-home evaluations to determine an individual's area of need and make referrals to an agency or program that may provide additional support and assistance to the individual.
 The case manager continuously monitors the changing needs of the individual.

 Coordinating In-Home Services

 Case Managers coordinate in-home services that are provided by other agencies and funded by the Area Agency on Aging, Region One.
 Individuals may be eligible for in-home services such as:

 Adult Day Health Care:

 Adult Day Health Care may also include preventative, therapeutic, and restorative health-related services.
 Young adult Day Health Care serves persons (generally under the age of 60) to promote health rehabilitation, vocational pursuits, recreation activities, and behavioral/life skills.
 Common participant diagnoses include cerebral palsy, multiple sclerosis, Huntington's and Parkinson's disease, developmental disability, stroke, aneurysm, and traumatic brain injury.

 Individuals who are home-bound and have a physical disability that prohibits them from safely preparing a meal may be eligible for home-delivered meals.
 An individual is assessed by a SAIL case manager to determine eligibility.
 If eligible, meals are delivered Monday through Friday to the individual's home.
 In some circumstances, meals can be provided seven days a week.
 Meals are provided at no cost to the individual, however, a contribution for the meal may be requested by the meal provider.